As we’ve mentioned before, it’s important to get a clear picture of how much inventory you really have in your store, warehouse, or stockroom.

 Many modern POS systems and inventory management software programs come with inventory counting features that can make stock counts faster and more accurate.

 With these new systems, employees can use barcode scanners, SKU lookup, or other hardware to count stock easily.
 (For example, some programs can turn any smart device into a scanner with the use of an app.)
-The stock counts are then updated in the software in real time from multiple devices as your counters make their way through the stockroom — no more manual input of totals from paper sheets necessary.
+The stock counts are then updated in the software in real-time from multiple devices as your counters make their way through the stockroom — no more manual input of totals from paper sheets is necessary.